jamesbrandreth/ends/README.md

 The map displays a grid of regular 125m squares based on the OS nantional grid, where each square is coloured based on how many points within it have a given place name.

 ## The Code
 I've tried to keep this program as simple as possible.
-The frontend is react, and the backend is in Rust, using [axum](https://github.com/tokio-rs/axum).
+The frontend is html+js, and the backend is in Rust, using [axum](https://github.com/tokio-rs/axum).
 The `build` directory of the frontend app is included in the server binary, and the server serves the frontend as well as the API.

 The database is a Postgres DB using PostGIS.